Exams are stressful; study is hard, and procrastination levels are at an all-time high since this time last semester. Don’t worry – we understand.

 Important to note when submitting your Special Consideration Application:

 The rules and policies regarding Special Consideration are written by the University.
 Our Student Assist team can provide advice and assistance as required, but to give yourself the best chance at your application being approved, there are a few deadlines and fine print things to be aware of:

-- Applications must be submitted no more than three University days after the exam.
+- Applications can be submitted any time before your exam, but no more than three University days after the exam.
 If there is a reason you could not submit within this time, you must provide evidence.